HTTP Server Setup

 If you are unable to connect to the HTTP server, check that:

 - Nginx/Apache is running and configured to listen on the correct port.

-- Access is not being blocked by a firewall.
+- Access is not being blocked by a firewall somewhere along the path.
 (Try connecting locally from the server itself.)

 If you are able to connect but receive a 502 (bad gateway) error, check the following: